West Buckland School A GSG School

 Boarders

-Boarding numbers increase as you go up the school, highest numbers in sixth form.
-Years 7-11 are housed in dedicated boys’ and girls’ houses: post-war blocks in the centre of the school campus; clean, with a homely feel to the communal areas.
 Boarders share rooms that vary from doubles to quads; not much to write home about but functional and comfortable, with shared bathrooms ‘next on our list of things that need smartening up,’ laughed the head of boarding.
 There was a slight feel of things needing a lick of paint but the positive feedback of the boarding experience from the pupils and the warmth of the boarding staff that we met more than compensated for any shabbiness in appearance.

-By contrast, the sixth form boarding house is a phenomenal modern, light-filled wooden building; 69 single ensuite rooms with new furniture that would put most university halls of residence to shame.
+By contrast, the sixth form boarding house is a phenomenal modern, light-filled wooden building; 70 single ensuite rooms with new furniture that would put most university halls of residence to shame.
 Vast communal area and fully equipped kitchen plus plentiful study spaces.
-Boarding is so popular in the sixth form that they have had to overspill into the junior boarding houses on a term-by-term basis for year 12 pupils.
+Boarding is so popular in the sixth form that they have had to overspill into the junior boarding houses on a term-by-term basis for year 12 students.
 ‘It’s not ideal but those who are in the junior houses are taking on responsibilities for weekend entertainment of the younger pupils and learning huge life skills of management, organisation and time planning along the way.’

 Plenty of activities, trips and the full raft of school facilities on offer, leaving little time to miss home.
 Boarders were full of reasons why ‘boarding is brilliant’; from Thai boxing to outdoor learning, pizza nights to park runs, there really is a huge amount of choice laid on and the atmosphere appeared happy and family-minded.